C37DC49C-F25F-46D8-A1C8-2F6F49D55BF4 Created with sketchtool. FIND A STORE +

 "The Kaplan Forza is a great string set that gives my viola a great combination of responsiveness and balanced structure in sound.
 They only take a few minutes to settle in and last longer than most other strings.
 What more could a violist want?"

-PRODUCTS Masumi Rostad USES
+ABOUT Masumi Per Rostad

 Praised for his "burnished sound" (The New York Times) and described as an "electrifying, poetic, and sensitive musician," the Grammy Award-winning, Japanese-Norwegian violist Masumi Per Rostad hails from the gritty East Village of 1980s New York.
 He was raised in an artist loft converted from a garage with a 1957 Chevy Belair as the remnant centerpiece in their living room.
 Masumi began his studies at the nearby Third Street Music School Settlement at age three and has gone on to become one of the most in demand soloists, chamber musicians, teachers.
 In addition to maintaining an active performance schedule, he serves on the faculty of the prestigious Eastman School of Music in Rochester, NY.
 Masumi regularly tours internationally and has performed at many of the most prominent festivals, including Marlboro, Spoleto USA, Music@Menlo, Caramoor, Music in the Vineyards, Bowdoin, and the Aspen Music Festival.
 His guest violist collaborations include programs with the St Lawrence, Ying, Pavel Haas, Mir, Verona, and Emerson String Quartets, as well as with the Horszowski Trio.